 A Power of Attorney allows you to designate someone to handle your financial affairs.
 This will be critical if you are ever in a situation where you can no longer manage your own finances.
 It is important to choose someone you trust and is also a responsible person.

 When would I need a trust?

 Trusts give you greater control over your assets during your life and after your death.
 A Trust should be considered if

-Your estate exceeds $1 million dollars, a trust may help you avoid estate taxes.
+Your estate exceeds $1 million dollars.

 You wish to include any person with a disability in your estate plan